I used to love running social media accounts for clients.

 Getting creative with posts, embracing the storytelling of brands, seeking out the ideal audience for my clients and then engaging with them on social media.
-This was all way back before Facebook took the emphasis off business and brand visibility with it’s algorithm, and when businesses I worked for, to be frank, had no clue how to navigate their way around Facebook and Twitter, and everything felt shiny new and exciting.
+This was all way back before Facebook took the emphasis off business and brand visibility with it’s algorithm, and when businesses I worked on social media marketing for, to be frank, had little idea how to navigate their way around Facebook and Twitter, and everything felt shiny new and exciting.

 But now times have changed.

 In a matter of only a couple of years, marketers have had to change their mindset when it comes to social media marketing.
 Although it’s always been important to serve the end-user and provide valuable content, the methods you use to reach them has changed dramatically.
 The same goes for SEO.
 And it’s not necessarily a bad thing.
 Facebook, for example, is always evolving and businesses have to consider their customers more than ever.
 Facebook, after all, was built for community and engagement; not outright selling.
 Businesses were always happy to exploit the social nature of the platform in order to generate awareness and sales.
 However that was only ever going to be a short-term win.
 As business owners and marketers, we have to adapt and evolve (a phrase I’ve heard used a LOT recently), shift our emphasis onto the customer, and pivot where necessary in order to build a sustainable business.
 Social media platforms have fallen by the wayside while new ones are popping up.
 It can be hard to keep track, but keeping track is essential.

 As a social media manager, it was my job to research my clients’ customers, competitors and their industries, and create content that was relevant and interesting.
 This sometimes meant outright sales pitching for an offer or promotion they were running, or sometimes it meant sharing testimonials, FAQ information, industry news, funny memes.
 Basically anything that would fill up the clients’ page to encourage engagement and increase reach, and ultimately generate revenue.